PaulTran47/paultran47.github.io/README.md

 To view the full reports, please visit [this directory](https://github.com/PaulTran47/paultran47.github.io/tree/master/lighthouse_reports) and paste the respective JSON file into the [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/).

-__Every single page has a Lighthouse score of 100/100 for both mobile and desktop.__ That includes the Github Pages for my [economics PhD app deadlines project](https://github.com/PaulTran47/econ-grad-app-deadlines).
+**Every single page has a Lighthouse score of 100/100 for both mobile and desktop resolutions**.
+That includes the Github Pages for my [economics PhD app deadlines project](https://github.com/PaulTran47/econ-grad-app-deadlines).

 # Built using:
 =========================================================================